mvc5/mvc5.github.io/overview/plugins.md

 ```php
 new Expect(new Call('web'), new Call('exception\response'), true, false);
 ```
 The [expect](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Expect.php) plugin is used to catch an exception when resolving a [plugin](#plugin).
 The second argument is the [plugin](#plugin) to use when an exception is thrown.
 The third argument indicates whether the exception should be passed to the second [plugin](#plugin) as a [named argument](#named-arguments).
-The fourth argument indicates whether to merge the exception with the arguments passed to the first [plugin](#plugin).
+The fourth argument indicates whether to [merge](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Expect.php#L82) the exception with the arguments passed to the first [plugin](#plugin).
 ##### [Factory](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Factory.php)
 ```php
 'factory' => new Service(null),
 'Home\Controller' => new Factory(Home\Controller::class),
 ```
-A [factory](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Factory.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L189) to create a class object without having to specify the name of its parent _factory_ plugin.
+A [factory](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Factory.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L189) to create a class object without having to specify the name of its parent <code>factory</code> plugin.
 ##### [FileInclude](https://github.com/mvc5/mvc5/blob/master/src/Plugin/FileInclude.php)
 ```php
 new FileInclude('config/templates.php'),